biggiebig/mastek/README.md

 # Search Articles

-Searches ISICNews articles
+This is a CLI tool that searches ISIC News articles in a file called articles.txt.
+The tool accepts the search text and type of search (AND/OR) and returns any matching article reference numbers.

 ### Running
 To install following commands:

  1. python3 -m pip install
  2. pip3 install dist/hscic_newssearch-0.32-py3-none-any.whl
- 3. Ensure the file articles.txt is in the root of directory  when running the command
+ 3. Ensure the file articles.txt is in the root of directory  when running the CLI.

 ### License
-Use at your wish and feel free to distribute
+Feel free to use

 ### Features